 To file for unemployment, you should contact your state’s unemployment office.
 Fortunately, most claims can be filed and processed online.
 “To keep the claim moving as quickly as possible, you'll also want to proactively gather important verification information like addresses and dates of your employment so you can provide them right away,” Tayne advised.

 Review Health Insurance Options

-You also need to determine if, and for how long, your former employer will continue to pay for your health insurance.
-“Inquire with your manager or HR representative in your company to confirm, as this can be different depending on the company, policy, etc.,” Tayne said.
+You also need to determine whether, and for how long, your former employer will continue to pay for your health insurance.
+“Inquire with your manager or HR representative in your company to confirm, as this can be different depending on the company, policy, etcetera,” Tayne said.

 Start working on alternatives for coverage immediately to avoid a lapse in insurance, which could result in expensive medical bills.

 Where should you look for alternatives to your company’s insurance?
 According to Tayne, COBRA, Affordable Care Act (ACA) Marketplace plans, or Medicaid are three options.
 “COBRA will be offered to extend your current health care benefits, but is generally more costly since you no longer receive any assistance [with premium payments] from your employer,” she said.

 On the other hand, Tayne said that the ACA Marketplace is likely to be a less expensive option because premiums are based on income and household size.
 Or, perhaps you can join your spouse’s employer-provided health plan.
 “Sometimes, you'll even qualify for free or lost-cost coverage through Medicaid as well,” she added.
 Contact your state Medicaid agency for questions about eligibility.

 Move Your Retirement Funds